Drug Addiction in Teens

 Payal Kakaria, BSN, RN, is the Director of Medical Development at Avenues Recovery Center.
 A registered nurse by training, she brings a strong foundation in patient-centered, evidence-based care and is committed to advancing high-quality clinical practices across treatment settings.

-Behavioral signs of drug use in a teenager could include:
+Behavioral signs of addiction in teens:

 • Avoiding eye contact